ARTISTIC DIRECTORS

 Joana Genova, violin

-Joana made her solo debut at age 12 with the Plovdiv Chamber Orchestra and is a top prizewinner of the Svetoslav Obretenov National Competition in Bulgaria.
-She earned her bachelor’s degree at the Conservatory of Amsterdam and her master’s in chamber music at the Rotterdam Conservatory.
+A graduate of the National School of Music and Dance “Dobrin Petkov” in Plovdiv, where she made her solo debut at age 12 with the Plovdiv Chamber Orchestra, Joana is a top prizewinner of Bulgaria’s “Svetoslav Obretenov” National Competition.
+She earned her bachelor’s degree at the Conservatory of Amsterdam and her Master’s in Chamber Music at the Rotterdam Conservatory in The Netherlands.
 Her teachers include Boyanka Shopova, Alexander Spirov, Peter Brunt, Ilya Grubert, and Samuel Thaviu.
 Joana performs on a Johannes Cuypers violin made in The Hague in 1786.

 Ariel Rudiakov, viola and conductor

-Violist and conductor Ariel Rudiakov is co-founder and artistic director of Taconic Music; Music director and conductor of the Danbury Symphony Orchestra and Yonkers Philharmonic, and Assistant conductor of Greenwich Symphony Orchestra.
+At the podium, Ari is Music Director and conductor of the Danbury Symphony Orchestra and Yonkers Philharmonic, and is Assistant conductor of the Greenwich Symphony Orchestra, with whom he guest conducted this year.

 ADMINISTRATION